Jason-Whitmore/jpf/docs/Examples.md

 A polynomial approximation of the sin(x) function is desirable since computers can't calculate sin(x) directly and other approximation techniques such as tables take up memory and are crude.
 Polynomial functions work well with computers since they only require basic mathematical operations to compute, like addition and multiplication.
 A polynomial approxmiation of degree 2 would be quite fast since there are fewer additions and multiplications to perform to get the approximated output.
-Of course, a higher degree represents an accuracy-speed tradeoff.
+Of course, a different polynomial degrees represents an accuracy-speed tradeoff.

 This example also saves the PolynomialModel to disk and then loads it back into memory to test saving and loading functionality.
-As with the complexlinear example, the losses will be compared before and after training/loading.
+As with the complexlinear example, the losses will be compared before and after training, as well as before saving and after loading the model from disk.

 Program output: